aidenfoxivey/Elf-Stuffer/README.md

 Thanks must be given to the [elf32.py](https://github.com/construct/construct/blob/master/deprecated_gallery/elf32.py) example provided in Construct's deprecated gallery, as it demonstrated a very clean way to construct the code.

+A version of our current example has been [added to Construct](https://github.com/construct/construct/blob/master/gallery/elf.py).

+Also, we use [Capstone Dissassembler](http://www.capstone-engine.org/) for optional dissassembly of code within the files.

 ## Resources

 AARCH64 Syscalls available [here](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/constants/syscalls.md#arm64-64_bit).